isomerpages/moe-canossacatholic/_character-formation/Student Wellbeing.md

 </b>
 <br>
 <br>
-The Rainbow Programme is a support programme for P1 to P4 students who experience a significant loss in their lives, either by death, divorce or separation of parents.
-Through the guidance of a trained adult facilitator and the support of peers, students sort through and understand their grief feelings and thoughts so as to come to a healthy acceptance of the painful changes in their families and be empowered to lead happy and meaningful lives.
+The Rainbow Programme is a support programme for P1 to P4 children who experience a significant loss in their lives, either by death, divorce or separation of parents.
+Through the guidance of a trained adult facilitator and the support of peers, children sort through and understand their grief feelings and thoughts so as to come to a healthy acceptance of the painful changes in their families and be empowered to lead happy and meaningful lives.
 <br>
 <br>
 <br>